Ita (princess)

 Ita was an Ancient Egyptian king's daughter who lived in the 12th Dynasty around 1850 BC.

+Attestation

 She is known from the statue of a sphinx found in Qatna in modern Syria.
 The statue is today in the Louvre (AO 14075).
 On this statue she bears the titles noblewoman (iryt-p`t) and king's daughter of his body.

+Burial

-She is perhaps further known from her burial next to the pyramid of king Amenemhat II at Dahshur.
+She is better known from her burial next to the pyramid of king Amenemhat II at Dahshur.
 The burial was found intact and contained a decorated wooden coffin with longer religious texts including her name and a set of precious personal adornments, including a richly adorned dagger.
 It is uncertain whether both women are identical.
-The location of the tomb might indicate that she was a daughter of Amenemhat II.
+The location of the tomb might indicate that she was indeed a daughter of Amenemhat II.